Kilo vs Datacake: which IoT platform is better for LoRaWAN monitoring?

 Is Kilo a good Datacake alternative?

-If you want a Datacake alternative with the same LoRaWAN-without-infrastructure model, yes: both include a free network server and a 5-device free tier at matching entry pricing.
+If you want a Datacake alternative with the same LoRaWAN-without-infrastructure model, yes: both are IoT platforms for device management and data visualization with a free network server and a 5-device free tier at matching entry pricing.
 Kilo adds mioty, an AI assistant that executes changes with confirmation, rule debugging with rollback, a 3D building twin, and an on-premise option.
 Datacake counters with 436+ device templates and white-label workspaces.

 Can I migrate my LoRaWAN gateways and sensors from Datacake to Kilo?